juju/docs/src/en/controllers-backup.md

 the case where the controller no longer exists.

 The current state is held within the 'controller' model.
-Therefore, all backup commands need to operate within that model explicitly (`-m` option) or by ensuring the current model is the 'controller' model.
+Therefore, all backup commands need to operate within that model explicitly or by ensuring the current model is the 'controller' model.
+In the examples provided below, both the controller name and the model name are expressed explicitly (e.g.

-In the provided example commands, both the controller name and the 'controller' model are expressed explicitly.
-Due to the delicate nature of data backup operations, this method is highly recommended.
+`-m aws:controller`).
+Due to the delicate nature of data backups, this method is highly recommended.

 ### Creating a backup